chinapedia/wikipedia.abstract.en/Page/Ecliptic.md

 Celestial reference plane

-Ecliptic_vs_equator_small.gif along the ecliptic (red) as seen on the inside of the celestial sphere.
+along the ecliptic (red) as seen on the inside of the celestial sphere.
 Ecliptic coordinates appear in (red).
 The celestial equator (blue) and the equatorial coordinates (blue), being inclined to the ecliptic, appear to wobble as the Sun advances.]]

 The ecliptic forms one of the two fundamental planes used as reference for positions on the celestial sphere, the other being the celestial equator.
 Perpendicular to the ecliptic are the ecliptic poles, the north ecliptic pole being the pole north of the equator.
 Of the two fundamental planes, the ecliptic is closer to unmoving against the background stars, its motion due to planetary precession being roughly 1/100 that of the celestial equator.[22]